seejwy/skapi-doc/database/README.md

 # Database

-skapi provides an auto-indexed scalable database storage solution.
+skapi provides a lightweight, cloud-based NoSQL database service designed to be easy to use, scalable, and flexible.
+It is well-suited for web and mobile applications that require a data storage solution without the complexity of traditional SQL databases.

-Records are the unit of data stored in the database.
+In this guide, we will cover the basics of querying and manipulating data in skapi.

 ## Creating a Record